 A quality learning environment

-The works to the Main Building, which was built around 1864, included a new visitors entrance and enhanced pupil and staff entrance and the provision of a new library/learning resource centre at first and second floor levels which was formed by creating a new roof over the existing central courtyard void.
-In addition there was significant refurbishment works to the existing dining hall, servery and ancillary rooms to form a lighter and better equipped dining experience.
+The main building, built around 1864, now includes a new visitors entrance and enhanced pupil and staff entrance.
+The provision of a new library/learning resource centre at first and second floor levels was formed by creating a new roof over the existing central courtyard void.
+There was also significant refurbishment works to the existing dining hall, servery and ancillary rooms to form a lighter and better equipped dining experience.

-The ground floor spaces to the north west of the Main Building were reconfigured to provide WC facilities and better pupil queuing for dining.
+The ground floor spaces to the north west of the main building were reconfigured to provide WC facilities and better pupil queuing for dining.
 Associated landscape works were undertaken to the main entrance area as well as to the courtyard.
-The design ethos of each of the spaces has been to provide a contemporary approach yet respectful of the buildings heritage.
+The design ethos of each of the spaces undertakes a contemporary yet respectful approach to the buildings heritage.
 Popular children’s author Michael Morpurgo OBE opened the new library in October 2014.